 Getting to the right people

-The key to successful banner advertising is getting your advertisements in front of the right people – the ones who are likely to want what you offer.
+The key to successful display advertising, especially when marketing a small business, is getting your advertisements in front of the right people – the ones who are likely to want what you offer.

 You might want to make sure your ads appear on websites or blogs that are relevant to what you offer, so likely to attract the right audience.

 For maximum impact, you should consider breaking your audience down into different categories, or segments, and developing advertisements to appeal to each of them.